top of page

 4. ROI Analysis CPH is integral to calculating the Return on Investment (ROI) for recruitment activities.
 Understanding the cost-effectiveness of different sourcing channels and strategies enables data-driven decision-making.

-5. Strategic Decision-Making Armed with a clear understanding of CPH, organizations can make informed decisions regarding in-house versus outsourced recruitment, the utilization of specific sourcing channels, and the optimization of their overall recruitment strategy.
+5. Strategic Decision-Making Armed with a clear understanding of CPH, organizations can make informed decisions regarding in-house versus outsourced recruitment, the utilization of specific sourcing channels, and the optimization of internal resources and their overall recruitment strategy.

 What are the Challenges in Defining Cost per Hire?

-• Variable Costs: The inclusion of all relevant costs can be challenging due to variable expenses and the diverse nature of recruitment activities.
+• Variable Costs: The inclusion of all relevant internal and external recruitment costs can be challenging due to variable expenses and the diverse nature of recruitment activities.
 Striking a balance between comprehensiveness and simplicity is key.

 • Timeframe Considerations: Choosing an appropriate timeframe for CPH calculations is crucial.
 Different industries and positions may have varying recruitment cycles, and a mismatched timeframe can lead to skewed results.